 St. Barnabas is located in Montezuma County, Colorado, a rural county in the beautiful Four Corners region where the mountains of Colorado meet the high desert.
-The town of Cortez is on the traditional lands of the Ute people.
-It borders the Ute Mountain Ute Reservation and is close to the Diné (Navajo) and Southern Ute Reservations as well.
+The town of Cortez is on the occupied lands of the Ute and Pueblo people.
+It borders the Ute Mountain Ute Reservation and is close to the Diné (Navajo Nation) and Southern Ute Reservations as well.
 Mesa Verde National Park is located just up the highway, visible from town, and Canyon of the Ancients and Hovenweep National Monuments lie to the West.
 Cortez itself is a town of 9,000 with four seasons, Colorado blue skies, a beautiful Recreation Center, and multiple parks and preserves.

 We are a town with farmers and ranchers, retirees, and outdoor enthusiasts.
 Cortez is a meeting place – of ecosystems, ages, cultures, political views, and economics – and we experience both the challenges and opportunities of these meetings.
 The community of Cortez supports those on the margins through the Bridge Emergency Shelter, Grace’s and Hope’s Soup Kitchens, Good Samaritan Food Pantry, and many other community initiatives by the Piñon Project and other local organizations.